R-Walther/AngularV18_explained/Change-Detection.md

  Reading: https://justangular.com/blog/a-change-detection-zone-js-zoneless-local-change-detection-and-signals-story
  <br> Video Summary: https://www.youtube.com/watch?v=DbUS6h1tANQ
  <br>
+ The Zone is the area that Angular displays.
+How does Angular know when to refresh the view?
+How does it know when the data changes?
+How does it know when to run the change detection?
- The **NgZone** helps in managing the execution context and provides a method called run() that triggers change detection.
+ <br> The **NgZone** helps in managing the execution context and provides a method called run() that triggers change detection.
 Here's an example:
  ```
 import { Component, Input, NgZone } from '@angular/core';